faradey/madock/docs/deployment-guide.md

 <details>
 <summary><b>Windows</b></summary>

-- Docker Desktop for Windows installed and running
+- Docker Desktop for Windows installed and running, with the WSL2 backend
-- WSL2 enabled (recommended for better performance)
+- WSL2 — **required**: madock on Windows runs inside it, as the Linux binary
 - Git installed
 - madock installed and available in PATH